 Norton provides excellent customer support.
 I like how the phone and live chat support are accessible in English, Turkish, German, and Mandarin.
 A lot of competitors don’t provide such a wide range of language options.

-When I tested Norton’s phone support, I could always contact an agent instantly.
+When I tested Norton’s phone support, I could contact an agent instantly.
 Each time, the agent was helpful and able to answer my questions no matter how complicated they were.

-I struggled a little with Norton’s live chat though.
+I struggled a little with Norton’s live chat, though.
 Sometimes I couldn’t open it, and other times I had to wait a while to receive a response.
 TotalAV’s live chat always responded instantly.

 Finally, I like Norton’s knowledge base, which includes FAQs, product guides, and more.
 It’s so comprehensive that I could often visit the knowledge base instead of contacting Norton’s customer support team to get my answers.

 However, I was slightly disappointed in the email support.
 I had to wait 18 hours for a response.
+However, the Help Center is decent — while it’s not quite as comprehensive as Norton’s knowledge base, I was able to find answers to most of my questions there.